 In addition to derivative conventions, the DWS have also provided recommendations on certain elements of market micro-structure.
-It must be emphasised that the recommendations made within this document should not preclude any derivative user from negotiating a more bespoke derivative to suit individual requirements.
+It should be noted that the recommendations made within this document should not preclude any derivative user from negotiating a more bespoke derivative to suit individual requirements.